How to Get Free Bitcoin?

-Of course, there are many more alternative ways to get Bitcoin.
-We’ve barely scratched the surface here, but other forms of obtaining Bitcoin require more capital.
-For instance, you might want to become a crypto trader using platforms like eToro, Binance, HitBTC, BitMEX, and others.
-Alternatively, you can mine Bitcoin using your own or rented mining gear.
-Last but not least, there are plenty of Bitcoin casinos or lending services where you can earn interest on your BTC.
+Of course, there are many more alternative ways to get bitcoin.
+We’ve barely scratched the surface here, but other forms of obtaining bitcoin require more capital.
+For instance, you might want to become a crypto trader using platforms like eToro, Xcoins, Binance, HitBTC, BitMEX, and others.
+Alternatively, you can mine bitcoin using your own or rented mining gear.
+Last but not least, there are plenty of bitcoin casinos or lending services where you can earn interest on your BTC.
 However, these options are high-risk activities and should be treated with caution.

 As you can see, there are many ways of getting “free” bitcoin.
 However, money doesn’t grow on trees, and if someone makes it look so, it actually isn’t free at all.
 Even getting free BTC from faucets, games, or microtasks takes time and effort.
 Meanwhile, the most profitable ways to get BTC require capital and sufficient knowledge of online marketing, blockchain technology, and cryptocurrencies.
 Remember to invest your time and money not only in bitcoin but also in learning.